Subscribe for all my updates and don't miss a thing! Sign me up!

 by Treshauna Fillington

-It is almost 19 yrs that our footballers dressed in the colorful black, green and gold broke the spell and created history by qualifying for the prestigious world cup in France!
+It is now almost a quarter century since our footballers, dressed in the colorful black, green and gold broke the spell and created history by qualifying for the prestigious men's football world cup in France!

 You may also read more on the Jamaica's football team at wikipedia.